shawnbrown/get_reader/README.md

 **get\_reader**(*obj*, \**args*, \*\**kwds*)

-Return a reader object which will iterate over records in the given *obj*—like a `csv.reader()`.
+Return a Reader object which will iterate over records in the given *obj*—like a `csv.reader()`.

-The given *obj* is used to automatically determine the appropriate file handler.
+The given *obj* is used to automatically determine the appropriate data handler.
 If *obj* is a string, it is treated as a file path whose extension determines its content type.
 Any \**args* and
 \*\**kwds* are passed to the appropriate constructor method.
 If the *obj* type cannot be determined automatically, you can call one of the "`from_x()`" constructor methods directly.

-When *obj* is a path, a file object is implicitly created and handled internally.
-This underlying file is automatically closed when the iterator is exhausted, when the reader is deleted, or—if used as a context manager—when exiting the `with` statement.
-Users can explicitly close the underlying file by calling the reader's `close()` method.
+When *obj* is a path, the Reader contains a file object that is handled internally.
+Users can close the file by calling the Reader's `close()` method.
+Otherwise this underlying file will be automatically closed when:

+* its iterator is exhausted
+* the Reader is deleted
+* exiting a `with` statement (if used as a context manager)

-However, when the given *obj* is a file-like object (rather than a path), users are responsible for properly closing the file themselves.
+When given a file-like *obj* (rather than a path), users are responsible for properly closing this file themselves.

 Using auto-detection: